On Q-factorial terminalizations of nilpotent orbits: Introduction

 (2) every $\qit$-factorial terminalization of $\tilde{\0}$ is given by a generalized Springer map.
 Furthermore, two such terminalizations are connected by Mukai flops (cf. \cite{Nam2}, p.
 91). \end{Conj}

 In \cite{Nam}, Y. Namikawa proved his conjecture in the case when $\g$ is classical.
-In this paper, we shall prove that Conjecture \ref{conj} holds for $\g$ exceptional(Theorem \ref{rigid} and Theorem \ref{thm}).
-Two interesting results are also obtained: one is the classification of nilpotent orbits with $\qit$-factorial normalization $\tilde{\0}$ (Proposition \ref{Fact}) and the other is the classification of nilpotent orbits with terminal $\tilde{\0}$ (Proposition \ref{terminal}).
+In this paper, we shall prove Conjecture \ref{conj} for $\g$ exceptional(Theorem \ref{rigid} and Theorem \ref{thm}), while for the birational geometry, two new types of Mukai flops appear (Section \ref{Mukai}).
+Two interesting results are also obtained: one is the classification of nilpotent orbit closures with $\qit$-factorial normalization $\tilde{\0}$ (Proposition \ref{Fact}) and the other is the classification of nilpotent orbit closures with terminal $\tilde{\0}$ (Proposition \ref{terminal}).
 Here is the organization of this paper.
 After recalling results from \cite{B-M}, we first give a classification of induced orbits which are images of birational generalized Springer maps (Proposition \ref{key}).
 Using this result, we completely settle the problem of $\qit$-factoriality of the normalization of a nilpotent orbit closure in exceptional Lie algebras (Proposition \ref{Fact}), which shows the surprising result that only in $E_6$, $\tilde{\0}$ could be non-$\qit$-factorial.
-We then prove that for rigid orbits the normalization of its closure is $\qit$-factorial and terminal (see Theorem \ref{rigid}).
-For induced orbits whose closure does not admit a Springer resolution, we shall first prove that except four orbits (which have $\qit$-factorial terminal normalizations), there exists a generalized Springer map which gives a $\qit$-factorial terminalization of $\tilde{\0}$.
-For the birational geometry, unlike the classical case proven by Y. Namikawa, two new types of flops appear here, which we call Mukai flops of type $E_{6,I}^I$ and $E_{6, I}^{II}$ (for the definition see section \ref{Mukai}).
-We shall prove in a similar way as that in \cite{Fu} that any two $\qit$-factorial terminalizations given by generalized Springer maps of $\tilde{\0}$ are connected by Mukai flops of type of type $E_{6,I}^I$ or $E_{6, I}^{II}$ (Corollary \ref{bir}).
-Then using a similar argument as in \cite{Nam}, we prove that every $\qit$-factorial terminalization of $\tilde{\0}$ is given by a generalized Springer map.
-An interesting corollary is a classification of nilpotent orbits in a simple exceptional Lie algebra such that $\tilde{\0}$ has terminal singularities (Proposition \ref{terminal}).
+We then prove that for rigid orbits the normalization of its closure is $\qit$-factorial and terminal (Theorem \ref{rigid}).
+For induced orbits whose closure does not admit a crepant resolution, we shall first prove that except four orbits (which have $\qit$-factorial terminal normalizations), there exists a generalized Springer map which gives a $\qit$-factorial terminalization of $\tilde{\0}$.
+For the birational geometry, unlike the classical case proven by Y. Namikawa, two new types of flops appear here, which we call Mukai flops of type $E_{6,I}^I$ and $E_{6, I}^{II}$ (cf. Section \ref{Mukai}).
+Then we apply arguments in\cite{Nam} to conclude our proof.
+An interesting corollary is a classification of nilpotent orbits in a simple exceptional Lie algebra such that $\tilde{\0}$ has only terminal singularities (Proposition \ref{terminal}).
+In the appendix, we shall classify nilpotent orbits in a simple classical Lie algebra whose normalization is $\qit$-factorial.
+In \cite{F1}, we treated this problem, but the argument in the proof of Theorem 2.6 (\cite{F1}) is not correct.
 The author would like to thank Y. Namikawa for his corrections and helpful correspondences to this paper.
 I thank W. de Graaf for his help on computing in {\bf GAP4}.
 I am grateful to M. Brion, S. Goodwin, H. Kraft, G. R\"ohrle, E. Sommers for their helpful correspondences.